Tanndev/Maelstrom/documentation/rules.md

 ###### Remote Weapons
 Remotely Weapons represents a character's skill operating remotely-operated fly-by-wire weapons systems such as those mounted on vehicles, space stations, buildings, etc. It includes both the turreted and fixed weapons of vehicles, as well any weapon which is controlled via keyboard, joystick, or other indirect control mechanism.
 - This trait is usually rolled with wits, precision, or reflexes as part of an attack or defensive maneuver.
-- **Advanced Specialties:** Defensive Fire, Power Armor, Mining Equipment
+- **Advanced Specialties:** Defensive Fire, Power Armor, Mining Equipment, Advanced Maintenance
 - **General Specialties:** PDCs, Missiles, Torpedoes, Rail Guns

 ###### Survival
 Survival represents a character's skill surviving in harsh or austere environments.
 - This trait is usually rolled with intelligence or wits to build shelters, find food, etc.
-- **Advanced Specialties:** EVA, Non-Breathable Atmosphere, Extreme Temperatures, Radiation
+- **Advanced Specialties:** Vacuum, Non-Breathable Atmosphere, Extreme Temperatures, Radiation
-- **General Specialties:** Terrain (Urban, Forests, Plains, etc), Space Stations, Shipboard
+- **General Specialties:** Terrain (Urban, Forests, Plains, etc), Space Stations, Spacecraft

+###### Tradecraft
+Tradecraft represents a character's skill at breaking into placing, stealing things, and conducting espionage.
+It's used to pick locks, disable alarms, hide weapons, set traps, and carry out other clandestine activity.
+Conducting a heist or breaking into a records vault will usually require some level of Tradecraft.
+However, making useful sense of the information stolen will usually require some level of [Investigation skill](#investigation).
+- This trait is almost always rolled with wits or precision to gain access to protected areas or information.
+- **Advanced Specialties:** Lockpick, Pickpocket, Alarms
+- **General Specialties:**  Weapon Concealment, Dead Drops, Traps, Surveillance Devices

 ##### Knowledges
 Knowledges represent things that characters have learned through research or training.